ObjectModules/deploy/[Mapping]-Concept.md

 * Examine is the process
 * Exit point
 ```
+See that one mapping is doing a process making a library which is concern to collect data in related to the parameter.
+A another is doing a process to examine to the one who is going to use it.
 Both will be a different process.
-So all is also unique.
 ##Merging
+As you may guess this merging is the process of matching both of the employments.

 Let's map about the process of getting the best food for you the same way as your doctor do:
 ```
 * Both of food library and your data will become the entry point